San Francisco, California

 When & Where

-Cops Against Cancer provides financial assistance and resources to cancer patients and families experiencing the overwhelming and unexpected expenses associated with cancer treatments that are not covered by insurances.
-Cops Against Cancer promotes and provides cancer awareness and prevention within our communities through public events, patient education and mentoring programs.
-Our goal is to not only provide assistance but help restore hope and normalcy to the lives of cancer patients and their families.
+Cops Against Cancer (CAC) provides financial assistance and resources to cancer patients & families experiencing the overwhelming & unexpected expenses associated with cancer treatments that are not covered by insurances.
+CAC promotes and provides cancer awareness and prevention within our communities through public events, patient education and motivational and inspirational coaching programs.
+Our goal is to not only provide assistance but also helps restore dreams, goal setting and normalcy to the lives of cancer patients and their families.